 Prep

-- Place two dried shiitake mushrooms in a small bowl of cold water and soak for about 20-30 minutes or until softened.
+- Place 2 dried shiitake mushroom(s) in a small bowl of 100 ml water and soak for about 20-30 minutes or until softened.

 - Use this time to cook your rice.
 (I often use frozen rice and microwave it while cooking the sauce.)